 Dry skin is usually not serious.
 In most cases, this is due to factors such as hot or cold weather, low humidity, and soaking in hot water.

 You can do a lot on your own to improve your skin, including using moisturizers and avoiding harsh, drying soaps.
 But sometimes dry skin is common or severe.
-In these cases, you may need the help of a doctor (dermatologist) who specializes in skin.
-Dry skin treatment in Nizamabad
+In this cases, you may need the help of a doctor (dermatologist) who specializes in skin.
+Xerosis Treatment in Nizamabad

-- A feeling of tightness in the skin, especially after showering, bathing, or swimming
+- A feeling of tension in the skin, especially after showering, bathing or swimming

 - Skin that looks and feels rough